 Additional information regarding the geology and hydrogeology of the Paducah Site can be found in the Report of the Paducah Gaseous Diffusion Plant Groundwater Investigation Phase III (available at https://eic.pad.pppo.gov/Search.aspx?accession=I-02500-0030) (MMES 1992).
-In 2015, revision of the sitewide groundwater flow model was initiated.
-The revision is expected to be complete in CY 2016.
+In 2016, a revision of the sitewide groundwater flow model was completed (DOE 2017b).